amb26/ponder/content/wip/2025-10-07-josh-horowitz-review.md

 > We learn that an Infusion app consists of "layers", which can be merged (how? when?) and refer to each other.
 > But there's so many questions of ontology and mechanism which gets skimmed over.
 For instance:

-> - The video shows fluid.demos.todoItem.withAssignee being added as an extension of fluid.demos.todoItem.
+> – The video shows fluid.demos.todoItem.withAssignee being added as an extension of fluid.demos.todoItem.
 >     1. How does this extension work internally?
 Is it a full re-write of the original todoItem?
 Or does it partially extend it?
 >     2. How does this extension come to be active in the environment?
-> - What system determines which version to use, when both the old and new versions exist in the computational universe?
+> – What system determines which version to use, when both the old and new versions exist in the computational universe?

 Infusion's layers are merged in a live way through a reactive version of the aligned, recursive dictionary merge system which is standard to algorithms like [lodash.merge](https://lodash.com/docs#merge), [jQuery.extend](https://api.jquery.com/jQuery.extend/) or [Python deepmerge](https://pypi.org/project/deepmerge/).
-Infusion's layer contextualises this merge algorithm in the following way:
+Infusion contextualises this merge algorithm in the following way:

 * Each layer has a globally unique *namespaced name* such as [`fluid.demos.todoList`](https://github.com/fluid-project/infusion-6/blob/main/demo/todo-list-assign/sfc/fluid-demos-todoList.vue)
-* The ordering of parent layers to be merged is determined by the standard [C3 linearisation algorithm](https://en.wikipedia.org/wiki/Draft:C3_linearization) applied to layer names which are held in a layer property `$layers` which holds one or more parent layer names
+* The ordering of parent layers to be merged is determined by the standard [C3 linearisation algorithm](https://en.wikipedia.org/wiki/Draft:C3_linearization) applied to layer names stored in a layer property `$layers` which holds one or more parent layer names
 * The contents of each layer are considered immutable for the purposes of the merge algorithm, and whilst any form of JS object is permitted within layers, any material not directly descended from `Object` or `Array` will be considered atomic and not cloned or recursed over